Ahmed Rami (writer): Biography

 In October 2000, Rami was again convicted and fined by a Swedish court.
 Rami has been investigated for hate crimes in France and Sweden for his role in maintaining the Radio Islam website.
 The latest investigation ended in 2004 when the Swedish prosecutor was unable to prove that Rami was responsible for the content.
 According to Rami a "group of youngsters" was in charge of the website.
 He did not provide any names.
 On 25 November 2006, Rami was a guest lecturer at a convention of the Swedish National Socialist Front and the group distributed his books on their website.
 Rami also distributed NSF's own pamphlets and books.

+In 2006 Rami attended a conference in Tehran hosted by the IRGC which promoted Holocaust Denialism.
+There were a total of sixty-seven participants from thirty different countries including former Ku Klux Klan leader David Duke, French Holocaust denier Robert Faurisson, and Yisrael Dovid Weiss, a spokesman for Neturei Karta.